oZelloX/QA-portfolio-/projects/README.md

 ## Available Projects

-- **Facebook Registration** — Manual and accessibility testing of Facebook registration flow
+- Facebook Registration — Manual and accessibility testing of Facebook registration flow
-- *(More projects will be added here as the portfolio expands)*
+- More projects will be added as the portfolio expands